skip navigation

 All new students are automatically placed in the Basic 1 class.
 If the student skates at a higher level, please inform the Box Office when registering so that we may place the skater in the proper level.

-On the first day of class please check in at the Box Office to pick up your badge and pay the $25 drop in class fee and/OR sign up for an 8 week class package ($160) plus mandatory $20 USFS Learn to Skate membership fee.
+On the first day of class please check in at the Box Office to pick up your badge and pay the $25 drop in class fee and/OR sign up for an 8 week class package ($160) plus a mandatory $20 USFS Learn to Skate membership fee.

 CURRENT SKATING SCHOOL STUDENTS